Uniform undistortion from barycentres, and applications to hierarchically hyperbolic groups: Background on hierarchical hyperbolicity

 Another axiom from \cite[Def.~1.1]{behrstockhagensisto:hierarchically:2} is the ``large link'' axiom, which we also will not use directly, but instead use via the following consequence:

 \begin{lemma}[Passing-up Lemma, {\cite[Lem.~2.5]{behrstockhagensisto:hierarchically:2}}] For every $C>0$ there is an integer $P(C)$ such that the following holds.
-Let $U\in \s$ and let $x,y\in G$.
+Let $U\in \s$ and let $x,y\in X$.
 If there is a set $\{V_1,\dots, V_{P(C)}\}$ with $V_i\pnest U$ and $\dist_{V_i}(x,y)>E$ for all $i$, then there exists some domain $W\nest U$ such that $V_i\pnest W$ for some $i$ and $\dist_W(x,y)>C$. \end{lemma}

-One of the most important features of a hierarchically hyperbolic structure is that one has a ``distance formula'' \cite[Thm~4.5]{behrstockhagensisto:hierarchically:2}, which allows one to approximate distances in $G$ using projections to the domains.
+One of the most important features of a hierarchically hyperbolic structure is that one has a ``distance formula'' \cite[Thm~4.5]{behrstockhagensisto:hierarchically:2}, which allows one to approximate distances in $X$ using projections to the domains.

-\begin{theorem}[Distance formula] Let $(G,\s)$ be an HHG.
-There exists $D_0$, depending only on the HHG structure, such that the following holds.
-For every $D\ge D_0$ there exists $A_D$ such that for all $x,y\in G$ we have
+\begin{theorem}[Distance formula] Let $(X,\s)$ be an HHS.
+There exists $D_0\ge6E$, depending only on the HHS structure, such that the following holds.
+For every $D\ge D_0$ there exists $A_D$ such that for all $x,y\in X$ we have

 Moreover, the dependence of $A_D$ on $D$ is entirely determined by the HHG structure. \end{theorem}